-This project began in early 2000 as part of the Breedbrowsers database.
-At that time, several people were instrumental in gathering information and inputting it into a database format.
+This project began in early 2000 as part of the Breed browsers database.
+Several people helped to gather information and inputting it into a database format.
 Please visit the Links page for additional acknowledgements.
-Due to extensive errors and problems with updating, the project laid stagnant for a couple of years.
-It was revived in its present format in early 2004.
+Because of extensive errors and problems with updating, the project laid stagnant for two years.
+They revived it in its present format in early 2004.

 We ask that everyone using this database be on your best ethical behavior with any information you gain from it.
-If you are unable to do so, please do not proceed further.
-If we learn of unethical use of the information, your access to the website will be shut down.
+If you cannot do so, please do not proceed further.
+If we learn of unethical use of the information, I will shut your access to the website down.

 A word about titles.
-Although we recognize the importance of titles to breeders and owners, and are more than happy to include titles whenever possible, this will not be our first priority when updating the database.
-In addition, only titles from recognized registries and breed clubs will be included.
+Although we recognize the importance of titles to breeders and owners, and are more than happy to include titles this will not be our priority when updating the database.
+In addition, it will include only titles from recognized registries and breed clubs.